 iii.
 Jewish traditions say that her refusal had nothing to do with modesty.
 These stories say that she was ready to appear before the banqueters completely unclothed, except that God smote her with leprosy just as she received the request (an obviously fanciful tradition).

 b.
 Therefore the king was furious, and his anger burned: Queen Vashti was therefore in a very dangerous situation.
-It does not seem that she put herself in this situation, because it seems that she was not even at this banquet.
+It does not seem that she put herself in this situation because it appears that she was not even at this banquet.

 i.
 Sadly, many women today put themselves in dangerous places, especially where alcohol is involved, showing a severe lack of wisdom.
 Nevertheless, it certainly gives no justification to the sin of men against an unwise woman in such a situation.